mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 | `stats.txt` | Contig length and coverage statistics |
 | `Log` | Assembly summary including N50, max contig length, total length, and reads assembled |

-The practical identifies these three files as the key outputs to inspect after assembly. :contentReference[oaicite:7]{index=7}
+The practical identifies these three files as the key outputs to inspect after assembly.

+---

+This project successfully assembled paired-end Illumina reads using Velvet and compared the effect of two k-mer lengths, k = 59 and k = 69.
+The k = 69 assembly was selected as the best assembly because it produced a higher N50, a longer maximum contig, and fewer contigs.
+These results suggest that k = 69 generated a more continuous and less fragmented draft genome assembly, making it more suitable for downstream genome annotation and phylogenomic analysis..

 ---
 ## Step 18: Future Work

 The best assembly can be used for: